tavinathanson/bimah-bc/README.md

-# Bimah: Beth Chaim - Pledge Analytics
+# Bimah - Analytics for Synagogues

-**Bimah** is a Next.js application designed to analyze synagogue pledge data from ShulCloud exports.
-It provides comprehensive analytics, interactive visualizations, detailed Excel reports, and optional secure report publishing for tracking pledge commitments across fiscal years.
+**Bimah** is a privacy-first analytics platform for synagogues.
+Upload your data, explore insights with interactive visualizations, export detailed reports, and optionally publish secure dashboards to share with your board.

 ## 🎯 Design Philosophy: Extensibility First